toukea/android-IstatGoogleMaps/README.md

 # Istat Gmaps
-An Android Library than allow to perform smart and pretty Zoom using Google Map.
+An Android Library allowing to perform smart and pretty Zoom using Google Map motion.

 # Perform multiple Zoom and motion